-1 Beginning with Budget Year (BY) 2013 submissions, the "Unique Project Identifier" (UPI) has been renamed to "Unique Investment Identifier" (UII).
-For additional information, refer to the Circular A-11 guidance for BY 2013.
+&lt;sup>2 Beginning with Budget Year (BY) 2013 submissions, the "Unique Project Identifier" (UPI) has been renamed to "Unique Investment Identifier" (UII).
+For additional information, refer to the Circular A-11 guidance for BY 2014.

 Because FISMA applies to both information and information systems used by the agency, contractors, and other organizations and sources, it has somewhat broader applicability than prior security law.
-That is, agency information security programs apply to all organizations (sources) which possess or use Federal information - or which operate, use, or have access to Federal information systems (whether automated or manual) - on behalf of a Federal agency.
-Other organizations may include contractors, grantees, State and Local Governments, industry partners, providers of software subscription services, etc. FISMA, therefore, underscores longstanding OMB policy concerning sharing Government information and interconnecting systems.
+That is, agency information security programs apply to all organizations (sources) which process, store, or transmit Federal information - or which operate, use, or have access to Federal information systems (whether automated or manual) - on behalf of a Federal agency.
+Other organizations may include contractors, grantees, State and Local Governments, industry partners, providers of software subscription services, etc. FISMA, therefore, underscores the longstanding OMB policy concerning sharing Government information and interconnecting systems.